timrobot/SimpleSim/README.md

 # SimpleSim
-Hello!
 This environment is a simple simulation engine to view and control a standard VEX Clawbot and move it via motor torques.
+This is in <b>BETA</b> until a package can be created and some features added, however feel free to test as you like.

 #### Installation